What about selling IPL?

 One high-profile example were the 2018 public discussions about the potential sale of JEA (Jacksonville (FL) Electric Authority) - the 9th largest public power company which serves approximately 464,000 electric, 346,000 water and 269,000 sewer customers.
 JEA operates as an independent authority of the City of Jacksonville.

 Public reports say the utility could sell for $6 billion and net $2.9 billion once bonds and other obligations satisfied.
 The city auditor produced an extensive report on considerations involved in potentially selling the utility.
+Here’s the overview of a separate study was commissioned from the Public Utility Research Center at the University of Florida Warrington College of Business.

 The proposal faced community and political opposition and appears unlikely.